mitexleo/fediroma/docs/docs/configuration/cheatsheet.md

 ### :mrf
 * `policies`: Message Rewrite Policy, either one or a list.
 Here are the ones available by default:
     * `Pleroma.Web.ActivityPub.MRF.NoOpPolicy`: Doesn’t modify activities (default).
     * `Pleroma.Web.ActivityPub.MRF.DropPolicy`: Drops all activities.
-It generally doesn’t makes sense to use in production.
+It generally doesn’t make sense to use in production.
-    * `Pleroma.Web.ActivityPub.MRF.SimplePolicy`: Restrict the visibility of activities from certains instances (See [`:mrf_simple`](#mrf_simple)).
+    * `Pleroma.Web.ActivityPub.MRF.SimplePolicy`: Restrict the visibility of activities from certain instances (See [`:mrf_simple`](#mrf_simple)).
     * `Pleroma.Web.ActivityPub.MRF.TagPolicy`: Applies policies to individual users based on tags, which can be set using pleroma-fe/admin-fe/any other app that supports Pleroma Admin API.
-For example it allows marking posts from individual users nsfw (sensitive).
+For example, it allows marking posts from individual users nsfw (sensitive).
     * `Pleroma.Web.ActivityPub.MRF.SubchainPolicy`: Selectively runs other MRF policies when messages match (See [`:mrf_subchain`](#mrf_subchain)).
     * `Pleroma.Web.ActivityPub.MRF.RejectNonPublic`: Drops posts with non-public visibility settings (See [`:mrf_rejectnonpublic`](#mrf_rejectnonpublic)).
     * `Pleroma.Web.ActivityPub.MRF.EnsureRePrepended`: Rewrites posts to ensure that replies to posts with subjects do not have an identical subject and instead begin with re:.